Why women need life insurance now.

-Strong, smart, empowered, and independent - women like you are a force everywhere, from the boardroom to the classroom and beyond.
+Strong, smart, empowered, and independent women like you are a force everywhere, from the boardroom to the classroom and beyond.
 Just consider these facts from the U.S. Census Bureau:1.

 - Nearly 4 in 10 mothers (39.3%) are primary breadwinners for their family.

 - Nearly two-thirds (62.8%) of women are breadwinners or co-breadwinners, bringing home at least a quarter of the family’s earnings.